grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 next(coro)  # 'e'
 ```

-The above means coroutines can call other coroutines in the same way a function
+The above means coroutines can call other generators / coroutines in the same
-can call other functions, i.e the above is analogous to
+way a function can call other functions, i.e the above is analogous to

 ```python
 def func1():